Rmloong/movie-revenue-predictor/README.md

 This model is intended to assist movie studios in making decisions on whether or not to move ahead with a certain movie.
 This is usually years before the movie even comes out.
 Other models might use additional data based upon data that can be gathered leading up to a movie’s release (trailer views, social media data, etc.) but that information would not be available to a studio who is making their decision before any of this happens.

 # Solution (TL;DR)

+A web application that allows a user to predict a specific movie's revenue based upon different user-input features.

 Deployed at www.predictmovierevenue.com

 # Webscraping